HungryHowies/NetBox-install-with-SAML/saml_groups_attributes.md

 Select any or all action required.
 Next select Object types that are needed.
 Then click the create button.
 On the left pane click on Groups and click the add button top right. and give the group a name.
 Next to Permissions section select the drop down from the permission create above.
-The click create button.
+Then click create button.

 ## Zitadel